Columbia, SC Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Columbia, SC, remove any Palmetto Pass or other toll transponders, take out all personal and fragile items, have a set of keys ready for the carrier, and clear any exterior accessories such as bike racks or roof boxes that could be damaged in transit.
+In short, if you’re shipping from or to Columbia, SC, remove any SC toll tags, clear out fragile items and personal belongings, and have a key ready for the carrier; also detach or securely fasten roof racks, spoilers, and other exterior accessories that could be damaged in transit.

 Yes, when you ship a vehicle to or from Columbia, SC, our quotes are all‑inclusive.
-All carriers serving the Columbia area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the entire move.
-This coverage protects your car throughout the trip, whether it’s heading to downtown Columbia or out of the state.
+All carriers serving the Columbia area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify the policy is active for the entire trip.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.